Infant Safety Tips

 Be ready to care for your baby if they need medical attention or CPR.
 You’ll want to:

-• Inform your family members and caregivers about the current best practices for infant safety
+- Inform your family members and caregivers about current infant safety practices.

-• Take infant CPR classes for parents and encourage your family to take a CPR course for infant safety
+- Take infant CPR classes and encourage your family to take a CPR course for infant safety.